cristidraghici/generic-map-with-pois/README.md

     isListFilteredToViewport: boolean | undefined // false, show only the POIs in the viewport
     isZoomOnSelectEnabled: boolean | undefined // false, zoom to a POI when clicked
-    isShowOnlyURLRecordEnabled: boolean | undefined // true, show only the record specified in the url
+    isShowOnlyURLRecordEnabled: boolean | undefined // true, show only the record specified in the url }
-    isPageBreakBeforeMediaInPDFEnabled: boolean | undefined // false, insert a page break before each media to prevent cropping
-  }
   records: PointOfInterest[]
 }